 Car types for a self-drive tour

-If you undertake a self-drive holiday with Audley, we will book your hire car(s) for the duration of your trip.
+If you undertake a self-drive vacation with Audley, we will book your hire car(s) for the duration of your trip.

 There are essentially four different types of vehicle from which to choose: